marvin-uncode/CyberSecurityProject2_ids/Report.md

    - Server Location: **Shelby 2129**
    - IP Address: **192.168.x.10**

-##### Detection machine specifications:

-   - Operating System: **Microsoft Windows 10**
-   - Server Location: **Shelby 2129**
-   - IP Address: **192.168.x.30**
-   - `python3 --version`: **`Python 3.6.7`**

 \newpage
 # 3 Information Discovery

-In order to create a program that detects specific attacks, we conducted some exploritory tests.
-For each script, we ran the attack with wireshark in the backround so we could analyze the unique aspects of the attack with the goal of reverse engineering a detection scheme.
+In order to create a program that detects specific attacks, we conducted some exploratory tests.
+For each script, we ran the attack with Wireshark in the background so we could analyze the unique aspects of the attack with the goal of reverse engineering a detection scheme.

 ## 3.1 NMAP

-To learn how to detect NMAP scans on the network, we first ran the different types of scans with Wireshark performing packet capture in the backround.
+To learn how to detect NMAP scans on the network, we first ran the different types of scans with Wireshark performing packet capture in the background.
 While we approached the detection of each NMAP scan with the same strategy, we had to use slightly different checks for each scan.

 ### 3.1.1 SYN Scan

-Because of the frequency of legitmate TCP SYN packets, we had to find a distinguishing factor of NMAP SYN scan packets.
+Because of the frequency of legitimate TCP SYN packets, we had to find a distinguishing factor of NMAP SYN scan packets.
 From online research, we discovered that NMAP SYN scan packets always have a standard window size: 1024, 2048, 3072, or 4096.

 From the information about the window size and given that NMAP SYN scan packets have the FIN flag set, we can distinguish a SYN scan packet *by signature* using the following Wireshark flags: